unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 #### ImplicitFeedCommandParameter attribute

-You can also turn opt in or out implicit matching of Feeds and command parameters by decorating the current assembly or class with the [`ImplicitFeedCommandParameters`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Config/ImplicitFeedCommandParametersAttribute.cs) attribute:
+You can also turn opt-in or opt-out implicit matching of Feeds and command parameters by decorating the current assembly or class with the [`ImplicitFeedCommandParameters`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Config/ImplicitFeedCommandParametersAttribute.cs) attribute:

 ```csharp
 [assembly:ImplicitFeedCommandParameter(false)]